 “THE KEY TO GENERATING LOYALTY AND RISING ABOVE THE GENERAL NOISE SEEMS TO BE ALL ABOUT CREATING AN AUTHENTIC VOICE.”
 Richard Branson

 Led by the award-winning native New Yorker, brand specialist, author, speaker, coffee enthusiast, chocolate whisperer and brand identity expert, David Brier, DBD International helps its clients through the power of strategic design and branding that connects.
-Instead of merely trying to attract attention, David’s solutions amplify the values of the audience so the resulting designs and branding mirror what’s meaningful to the end user.
+Instead of merely trying to attract attention, David’s brand strategy solutions amplify the values of the audience so the resulting designs and branding mirror what’s meaningful to the end user.

 Fast Company, The New York Times, Adweek, INC. Magazine, Fortune Small Business, Food and Wine, Cool Hunting, Communication Arts, The Dieline and Better Homes and Gardens have each featured DBD’s work and results online, in magazines and books.

 DBD’s philosophy is simple: the right solution and brand strategy gets editors and consumers to stop and take notice.
 In their offices.
 In the shopping aisles.
 Online.
 Wherever a brand can defy gravity and rise above the noise.

 And there’s a method and formula to get there.

 Unfortunately, many companies have adopted social media as “the answer” when they failed to take the first step: having something worth sharing, which means a brand strategy that is doable and based on real observations and a brand identity that will stand out (and not blend in).
 Unfortunately, few realize, thousands of years before smartphone and tablets, there was social media: caveman drawings.
 Just like today, if you lacked having something to say, your “social media” on those walls conveyed nothing at all.